We Are Here To Support You In Cases Of Domestic Violence

-Seek Support From Domestic Violence Attorneys
+Protecting Yourself From Domestic Violence

-Rombro & Associates is experienced in obtaining restraining orders against perpetrators of domestic violence, as well as challenging orders which were brought improperly for the purpose of harassment or intimidation.
-Based on our level of experience in family law, our domestic violence attorneys understand the impact of domestic violence charges on divorce proceedings as well as their impact on the lives of the family members involved.
+Our domestic violence attorneys understand the impact of domestic violence charges on divorce proceedings as well as their impact on the lives of the family members involved.

 A TRO is temporary by nature and stays in effect until a hearing is held on a court date established at the time the TRO is granted.
 At that hearing, the protective order may be canceled or may become permanent for up to five years.

 A temporary restraining order is also available to a victim of stalking or civil harassment.
-Such harassment includes unlawful violence, but also includes a credible threat of violence, or other threatening actions directed against a person.
+Such harassment includes unlawful violence, and also includes a credible threat of violence, or other threatening actions directed against a person.
 A civil harassment restraining order is available when the harasser is a neighbor, roommate, co-worker or other nonrelative.

-Effect Of Domestic Violence On Divorce Proceeding
+Effect Of Domestic Violence On Divorce Proceedings

 A finding by the court of domestic violence can have a serious impact on your custody orders and the outcome of your divorce.